The following software is available to download:

 The main inputs and outputs for the processor are as follows:

 - Inputs: Mixed scene signals for each hearing aid channel, a listener ID drawn from scene-listener pairs identified in ‘scenes_listeners.json’ and an entry in the listener metadata json file ‘listeners.json’ for that ID

 - Outputs: The stereo hearing aid output signal, <scene>_<listener>_HA-output.wav

 C. Hearing aid post-processing

 Open-source python code to provide the post-processing needed to correct the hearing aid output for headphone presentation.
-This is a corrective filter to compensate for headphone transfer function.
+More details to come.

 - Inputs: Output signals from the hearing aid baseline

 - Outputs: Stereo signals that will be presented to listeners via the Listen@Home software.

 D. Hearing Loss model